spolti/aipg/vllms/Google-T5-Small/README.md

 NAME                                                      READY   STATUS     RESTARTS   AGE granite318b-predictor-00001-deployment-66b9d596bf-zsnhx   0/3     Init:0/1   0          2m26s
 ```
-Wait until it gets ready, this might take a while since the model is a little bit large.
+Wait until it gets ready.
+This might take a while since the model is large.
-If for some reason the status don't change to `Init:0/1` and stays on `Pending`, check out the events for possible hints:
+If the status does not change to `Init:0/1` and stays `Pending`, check events for hints:
 ```bash
 oc get events -n granite
 ```